 We have consulted with Boulder County Sheriff, City of Boulder Transportation, Boulder County Transportation and City of Boulder Open Space and Mountain Parks.
 51st Street is classified as a collector street in Boulder County’s Transportation system and has the capacity to handle up to 10,000 vehicles/day.
 The last traffic study indicated volumes of less than 25% of this number during the busiest times and far less most of the time.

 To continue to improve safety and multi-modal access to the Reservoir, the city and Boulder County will focus investments on enhanced multi-modal facilities on 51st Street.
-While it does have wider shoulders, separated and/or protected lanes for pedestrians/cyclists would be better at balancing 51st Street as both a collector road and a neighborhood street for those who live adjacent and promote multi-modal access to the Reservoir.
+While the street has wide shoulders, separated and/or protected lanes for pedestrians/cyclists would be better at balancing 51st Street as both a collector road and a neighborhood street for those who live nearby and promote multi-modal access to the Reservoir.

 Events

-To address concerns that events will negatively impact the neighborhood, and to balance this positive community benefit with neighbors’ concerns and requests, since 2013 the city has incorporated various event control procedures including creation of a Special Event Review Team and policy to ensure event promoters comply with rules and regulations.
+To address concerns that events negatively impact the neighborhood and to balance this positive community benefit with neighbors’ concerns and requests, the city has incorporated various event control procedures since 2013 including creation of a Special Event Review Team and policy to ensure event promoters comply with rules and regulations.

-The Boulder Reservoir Master Plan PDF is a major policy document to guide long-term operations and investments at a unique amenity serving the city and region.
+The Boulder Reservoir Master Plan PDF guides long-term operations and investments.
 Developing this plan included significant engagement across the community.

 The Visitor Services Center Concept Plan PDF was developed with input received at public open houses, via public review and comment online, and input from the PRAB and Boulder’s Youth Opportunities Advisory Board.
-The final concept was approved by the PRAB in January 2017, after input on the final design was received through a final public comment period posted online and notified to over 8,000 emails.
+The final concept was approved by the PRAB in January 2017 after input on the final design was received through a final public comment period posted online.
+BPR staff notified stakeholders by sending over 8,000 emails to interested parties that the concept plan was completed.